Skip to content

 • train forward bending from the hips

-• prepare for kicking techniques
+• prepare for kicks

-• initiate the movement from the hips
+• the movement starts from the hips

 • keep the legs straight